VPD Calculator & Chart (Vapor Pressure Deficit)

 If you are using dry- and wet-bulb temperature measurements instead of relative humidity, you can still calculate vapor pressure deficit.

-Using the formulas from Practical Meteorology by Roland Stull, we've implemented the equations to find the dewpoint based on dry- and wet-bulb temperature.
+Using the formulas fromby Roland Stull, we've implemented the equations to find the dewpoint based on dry- and wet-bulb temperature.

 From here, the steps you need to follow to calculate VPD are the as same steps we used in the previous section to calculate VPD from dewpoint.